 Edward II, are an English roots band that uniquely blend the rhythms of the Caribbean with traditional songs from the British Isles.
 Back in the nineties the band was signed to Cooking Vinyl Records and Rhythm Safari in the US.
 They worked extensively across the globe touring world music, reggae and folk festivals on almost every continent before finally calling it a day in 1999.
-(In fact the band toured so extensively they got a mention in the Guinness Book of Records!)

 Still upbeat, and with rock-steady rhythms, blazing horns, fabulous harmonies and fiery melodeon melodies, the band continue to amaze audiences across the UK and Europe.